Claude Beauchamp: Montreal municipal politics

 In June 1992, several leading figures in the opposition Civic Party of Montreal (CPM) urged Beauchamp to become their party's candidate for mayor in the 1994 municipal election.
 He declined the offer, saying that he was too busy with talks on the constitution.

 Beauchamp announced in November 1993 that he would run for mayor of Montreal, not as a Civic Party candidate but as the leader of his own political movement.
 Supported by incumbent councillor Nick Auf der Maur and former Civic Party leader Claude Dupras, he cast himself as a reformer who could change the culture of city hall, fix the economy, and create jobs.
 He formally launched the Action Montreal party in February 1994, pledging to "modernize" city hall, reduce the number of civil servants, and turn some municipal services over to the private sector.
 After the party's creation, Beauchamp received support from incumbent councillors Gérard Legault and Vittorio Capparelli, both formerly of the Montreal Citizens' Movement (MCM).

 Some of Beauchamp's opponents criticized his focus on business issues, charging that he was little more than a representative of the city's business lobby.
 After a Le Devoir poll put him in fourth place, he withdrew from the contest in April 1994 to support Vision Montreal candidate Pierre Bourque.

 Death

-Beauchamp died on April 12, 2020, of unspecified causes, days after contracting COVID-19 and years after developing a chronic illness during the pandemic in Quebec.
+Beauchamp died on April 12, 2020, of unspecified causes, days after contracting COVID-19 and years after developing a chronic illness during the pandemic in Montreal.